Ashwagandha for Women

 Women generally have better memory than men, but there are some life events that can negatively affect our memory.
 Have you ever heard of or experienced “mommy brain?”

 Many women can experience brain fog and forgetfulness after giving birth and it can last for a few months.
-Women can also experience memory issues during menopause because of the lowering estrogen levels.
+Women can also experience memory issues during menopause because of the lowering of estrogen levels.
 Stress, anxiety, and depression can also cause temporary memory issues.
 Women are also more at risk for age-related memory loss.

 While it seems like a double-edged sword that women generally have better memories but have more moments of memory issues, there are things you can do to support your memory.